jmcnamara/XlsxWriter/dev/docs/source/color.rst

 .. py:function:: Color(color)

-   Create a new XlsxWriter Workbook object.
+   Create a new XlsxWriter Color object.

    :param str|int|tuple(int, int) color: The value of the color.
 A hex string,
     an integer, or a tuple of two integers.